Introduction

 Conclusion

 In the face of an ever-evolving digital landscape, Zero Trust Network Access (ZTNA) emerges as a robust and comprehensive security model that effectively addresses the challenges of securing modern networks.
-By abandoning the outdated trust-but-verify model and adopting a never-trust-always-verify strategy, ZTNA offers a revolutionary approach to network security.
+By abandoning the outdated "Trust-but-Verify" model and adopting a "Never-Trust-Always-Verify" strategy, ZTNA offers a revolutionary approach to network security.

 The four core principles of ZTNA — Least Privilege Access, Micro-Segmentation, Continuous Authentication, and Policy-Based Access Control — form the backbone of this security model.
 Each principle plays a critical role in enhancing an organization's resilience against cybersecurity threats, addressing distinct challenges, and collectively fortifying the overall security architecture.